-Regina has assisted with the BIPOC Brainspotting Trainings for the last few years, and absolutely is honored to support new BIPOC brainspotters.
-Due to the limited number of Native American, First Nation, Inuit, Aluit, Yupik, and Pacific Islander clinicians taking Brainspotting training Regina Faridnia, LCSW and fellow Brainspotting trainer, Steve Sawyer, LCSW began offering Brainspotting Phase I & Phase II training that would provide a native/indigenous focused experience while still covering the Phase I & Phase II curriculum.
-Therapists who are Indigenous to the Americas and/or Pacific Islands and those who work in Native communities are invited to join us in these training opportunities.
-This training allows an opportunity for our community to receive the training in an even more personalized and culturally embracing way.
-This training does incorportate a historical and intergenerational trauma focus.
-If you are interested in Brainspotting Phase I or Phase II and identify as an Indigenous clinician please reach out to Regina to get on our waitlist for the next training at firstname.lastname@example.org.
+Due to the limited number of Native American, First Nation, Inuit, Aluit, Yupik, and Pacific Islander clinicians taking Brainspotting training Regina Faridnia, LCSW and fellow Brainspotting trainer, Steve Sawyer, LCSW began offering Brainspotting training that would provide a native/indigenous focused experience while still covering the Phase I & Phase II curriculum.
+Therapists who are Indigenous to the Americas, Carribean and/or Pacific Islands and those who work in Native communities are invited to join us in these training opportunities.
+This training allows for our community to receive the training in an even more personalized and culturally embracing way.
+This training does incorporate a historical and intergenerational trauma focus/lens.
+If you are interested in Brainspotting Phase I or Phase II and identify as an Indigenous clinician

 Tribal & Reservation Organizations:

-A Brainspotting overview is available at to familiarize your organization with this technique and how it resonates and is relevant with regard to our community.
-We can also arrange workshops and/or a training in your community in person or virtually.
-Historical and intergenerational trauma are addressed in the training in a culturally informed/resonant ways.
+A Brainspotting overview/presentation is available to familiarize your organization with this technique and how it resonates and is relevant to our communities.
+We can arrange workshops and/or a training in your community in person or virtually.
+Historical, complex developmental and intergenerational trauma are addressed in the training in a culturally informed/resonant ways.

-This amazing modality can assist our communities to heal together.
-It is a trauma focused approach.
-It is a bottom up focused approach meaning that talk is not necessary for the brain and nervous system to heal.
-It targets the flight, fight, freeze in our brain and helps the nervous system to move into healthy regulation.
+This amazing trauma focused person centered approach can assist our community members to heal.
+It is a bottom up focused approach whice means that talk is not necessary for the brain and nervous system to heal.
+It targets the flight, fight, freeze and helps the nervous system to move into healthy regulation.